COMMERCIAL LANDSCAPE AWARDS

 TABLESCAPES LUNCHEON AND FASHION SHOW

 The annual Tablescapes Luncheon is BGC’s only fundraiser.
-The proceeds support projects that include historic preservation and beautification projects with the City of Brandon, maintaining the planters on the courthouse square, and providing scholarships at Hinds Community College (HCC).
-The success of the fundraisers has enabled BGC to donate interior plantscaping to Brandon Municipal Complex, to add a second scholarship to Hinds Community College, to increase the amount of scholarship donations, to purchase its second Blue Star Memorial Marker, and to purchase a memorial granite bench for Old Brandon Cemetery.
+The proceeds support projects that include historic preservation and beautification projects with the City of Brandon, maintaining the planters on the courthouse square, and providing a scholarship at Mississippi State University.
+The success of the fundraisers has enabled BGC to donate and maintain interior plantscaping at Brandon Municipal Complex, increase the amount of scholarship donations, purchase two Blue Star Memorial Markers, and create a Memorial Pathway with granite markers in Old Brandon Cemetery.

 SMOKEY BEAR AND WOODSY OWL